OpenNebula/docs/source/deployment_guide/containerized_deployment/architecture_deployment.rst

 Architecture
 ================================================================================

 Complete OpenNebula Front-end with all services and their dependencies is running within the supported container runtimes from the official container image (``opennebula``), the services and other required processes are confined inside the container(s).
-The inner container startup and lifecycle is controlled by the :ref:`bootstrap process <reference_bootstrap>`, which can be customized and adjusted to user needs via the :ref:`environment parameters <reference_params>`.
+The inner container startup and lifecycle is controlled by the :ref:`bootstrap process <container_bootstrap>`, which can be customized and adjusted to user needs via the :ref:`environment parameters <reference_params>`.
 Container(s) communicate with each other over the private container network and the end-users interact with services running inside only via a set of :ref:`IP ports exposing <reference_ports>` the services running inside to the public.

 Following OpenNebula Front-end containerized deployment types are supported no matter the container runtime: